Murray beaten by Berrettini in Stuttgart final

 Andy Murray's bid for a first grass-court singles title in six years ended in defeat by Matteo Berrettini in the Stuttgart Open final.

-The Briton, 35, was troubled by a left hip injury in the third set of a 6-4 5-7 6-3 loss to the second seed.
+The Briton, 35, was troubled by what looked like a left hip problem in the third set of a 6-4 5-7 6-3 loss.

 Before that, his run had been full of encouraging signs with Wimbledon just 15 days away and will send him into the top 50 for the first time since 2018.